Area Office for the Aging (AOA)

 Phone: 716-945-8414

-Any Elders age 60 & up are welcome to visit the Centers and participate in programs and activities, or to inquire about services.
+Elders age 60 and up are welcome to visit our Centers to participate in programs and activities or inquire about services.
 Please call to find out if there is a cost or registration required.
-For congregate meals at our Elder Centers, reservations are required by the day prior.
-For more information on AOA services for Elders and Caregivers, please click on the link below.
+For congregate meals at our Elder Centers, reservations are required by 3:00 p.m. the day prior.

 If you or someone you know is experiencing abuse, neglect, or exploitation -please reach out for help: